Manage Work Types in Sprinklr WFM

 2. Select Settings from the Left Pane to open the Governance page.

 2. Pre-trained model: This option is suitable when you need to import data from external sources, such as your previous customer care/ telephony platform.
-In the pre-trained model, data is manually shared with Sprinklr, and Sprinklr’s offline model training platform generates the AI model that will be mapped against the Workload.
+In the pre-trained model, data is manually shared with Sprinklr, and Sprinklr’s offline model training platform generates the AI model that will be mapped against the Work Type.

 11. Tag: Select tag(s) that can be used for filtering.

-9. Click the Save button at the bottom right of the page.
+10. Click the Save button at the bottom right of the page.

-Configure Data Sources for Workloads
+Configure Data Sources for Work Types

 Configuring Standard Sprinklr Reporting Metrics